Legionnaires Disease Risk Assessment Services

 NIFES provide a strategic and practical approach to health and safety management, covering both short and long term objectives.
 We analyse information from physical surveys and existing data to produce health and safety audits, risk assessment reviews, training needs analyses and compliance gap analyses.

 Legionella bacteria require a supply of nutrients to multiply.
 Sources include algae, amoebae and other bacteria.
-The presence of sediment, sludge, scale and other material within water systems, together with biofilms, are also thought to play an important role in harboring and providing favorable conditions in which the legionella bacteria may grow.
+The presence of sediment, sludge, scale and other material within water systems, together with biofilms, are also thought to play an important role in harbouring and providing favourable conditions in which the legionella bacteria may grow.